 After many years of building a successful brand, Pepperoni’s Founder & serial restaurateur, Ray Salti developed a more efficient scaled down business model that addressed many of the issues facing restaurant operators today – high real estate costs, escalating labor costs, diminishing workforce pool, quality control and increased demand for take-out & delivery.

 In addition, construction on a modern corporate office was completed in early-2020.
-The goal is to have a state-of-the-art facility for the growing Pepperoni’s team with plans to include a test kitchen, training areas and a commissary.
-Combined with delivery of exceptional New York style pizza, positively memorable customer experiences and excellent unit-economics, Pepperoni’s is well-positioned for franchise success.
+The goal is to continue to develop a state-of-the-art facility for the growing Pepperoni’s Corporate team with future plans to include a test kitchen, training areas, and local commissary.
+Combined with delivery of exceptional New York-style pizza, wings & salads, positively memorable customer experiences, and excellent unit-economics, Pepperoni’s is well-positioned for franchise success.

-Single and Multi-unit Franchise opportunities are available along with Area Development opportunities such as those that recently resulted in several multi-unit development agreements in Greater Houston Area.
-Short-term growth plans include all major and secondary markets throughout Texas followed by expansion across Southeast U.S. Investment level starting at $153,000.
+Single and Multi-unit Franchise opportunities are available along with Area Development opportunities such as those that recently resulted in several multi-unit development agreements in the Greater Houston Area bringing the current total of operating Pepperoni’s units to 21 with an additional 31 units in development.
+Short-term growth plans include all major and secondary markets throughout Texas followed by long-term expansion plans across Southeast U.S. Investment level starts at $275,000.

 Interested in owning a Pepperoni’s?
-Learn more HERE.
+Learn more at Pepperonis.net/franchising or contact Pepperoni’s Chief Franchise Officer, Paul Segreto at firstname.lastname@example.org.

 There is no doubt that many entrepreneurs threw in the towel this year.
 The COVID-19 pandemic presented a flurry of challenges, from finding small business funding, short-term business closures, quarantines, and mask-wearing to sharp declines in storefront traffic and more.
 Despite all of this, the data shows that 2021 will be a great time to go into business for yourself.
 Let’s take a look at some trends shaping new businesses next year and five of the best entrepreneurial ideas for capitalizing on them.